Michael Ryan (printer)

 Michael Ryan (23 June 1784 – September 1830) was one of seven children born to John Ryan (who has been styled the "Father of the Press in British North America"), and Amelia Mott.
 Michael Ryan likely learned his trade as a printer, publisher, and editor at his father's feet.
-Early on in his career as a printer, he started two short-lived newspapers in Fredericton, Nova Scotia, and Saint John, New Brunswick.
+Early on in his career as a printer, he started two short-lived newspapers in Fredericton and Saint John, New Brunswick.
 After the failure of these two papers, he worked briefly as a partner with his father on the first newspaper in Newfoundland.
 Likely eager to go off on his own he proposed a second paper for Newfoundland and was denied.
 Shortly after this he left Newfoundland for the Caribbean and edited, published and printed newspapers in Antigua and Barbados.

 Career

 From January to August 1804, Ryan was editor and publisher of the New Brunswick Chronicle, described as, "This rather colourless newspaper was the first attempt of a young man in the publishing business.
 It carried a small amount of local news, foreign news copied from English papers, some dull literary articles, and a few poems mostly extracted from other newspapers."

 From August 1806 to February 1807, he was printer, publisher, and editor of the Fredericton Telegraph, the first newspaper published in Fredericton.